nandorojo/swr-firestore/README.md

 `swr-firestore` uses document `id` fields to sync any collection queries with existing document queries across your app.

+That means that **if you somehow fetch the same document twice, the latest version will update everywhere.**

 ## License

 MIT